 Admission Criteria for Registered Nurses with a Baccalaureate Degree in a Field Other Than Nursing

-registered, or eligible for registration as nurses in the state of
+accredited school, are licensed, or eligible for licensure, as nurses in the state

-California and who hold a bachelor's degree in a related field from
+of California and who hold a bachelor's degree from an accredited university.

 For admission to this program, students are required to meet the following criteria in addition to the regular criteria set for admission to the M.S.N. program: